 Directions:

-To serve the dipping oil if you have refrigerated it, remove the ring and lid and warm the oil and herbs/seasonings in the microwave oven for 30 seconds or until warm.
+To serve the dipping oil, remove the ring and lid and warm the oil and herbs/seasonings in the microwave oven for 30 seconds or until warm.
 You might also choose to heat the oil briefly even if you stored it in a food pantry.
+Yes, do that.
+Carrabba's didn't do that.
+They served the dipping oil and herbs at room temperature.
 Mix and then decant the entire contents of the canning jar into a shallow dipping bowl or a ramekin or multiple smaller dishes if you are serving more than four people.
-Then serve the dipping oil with warmed artisan breads, or even crispy crusted warmed rolls.
+Then serve the warmed dipping oil with warmed artisan breads, crackers or even crispy crusted warmed rolls.

-I like to tear apart pieces of warmed pita bread to dip into the oil and herbs/seasonings mixture.
-That way I can scoop out small amounts of the herbs and seasonings with the oil, which tastes great!
-I've also been known to keep a teaspoon by the mixture to make it easy to get the herbs/seasonings as well as the oil.
-Yes, do smear both herbs and oil on to the bread.
+I like to tear apart pieces of warmed Pita or Tuscan Pane bread to dip into the oil and herbs/seasonings mixture.
+That way I can scoop out small amounts of the herbs and seasonings (and garlic) with the oil, which tastes great!
+I've also been known to keep a teaspoon by the mixture to make it easy to get the herbs/seasonings as well as the oil on artisan crackers.
+Yes, do smear both herbs and oil on to the breads/crackers.

 This appetizer goes very well with a nice glass of crisp chilled white wine like Pinot Grigio.